 Bar Friends (88-2 Nakwon-dong, Jongno-gu, Jongno), Korean men's bar behind Nagwon Shopping Arcade, some foreigners, English spoken.

-Cakeshop (34-16 Itaewon-dong, Yongsang-Gu, Itaewon), underground industrial-style basement, large dance-floor, sea of lounges; Future House, UK Bass, Garage, Disco, Hip Hop, RnB and underground genres, international DJs; periodic v.o.g.u.e. gay dance parties.
+Cakeshop (34-16 Itaewon-dong, Yongsang-Gu, Itaewon), industrial-style basement, large dance-floor, sea of lounges; Future House, UK Bass, Garage, Disco, Hip Hop, RnB and underground genres, international DJs; periodic Shade LGBTQ/alternative dance parties with impromptu drag and go-go performances.

 Club MWG (362-12 Seogyo-dong, Mapo-gu, Hongdae), progressive house dance club, Meet Market LGBT and friends dance party sponsored by the Butch-hers, every 5-6 weeks; singers, burlesque, locals/ expats mix.